spatie/laravel-permission/README.md

 }
 ```

-## Usage

 This package allows for users to be associated with roles.
-Permissions can be
-associated with roles.
+Permissions can be associated with roles.
 A `Role` and a `Permission` are regular Eloquent-models.
-They can have a name
-and can be created like this:
+They can have a name and can be created like this:

 ```php
 use Spatie\Permission\Models\Role;